 Table 5.
-Special Populations^{6-7,12}
+Special Populations 1,2,14

-Generic Population and Precaution Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk Pimecrolimus Safety and efficacy in the elderly have not been established.
-Not indicated for use in abilities of years of age.
-Not studied in patients with renal dysfunction.
-Not studied in patients with hepatic dysfunction. С Unknown Tacrolimus children <2 years of age.
-No dosage adjustment is required in the elderly.
-Not indicated for use in children <2 years of age.
-Not studied in patients with renal dysfunction.
-Not studied in patients with hepatic dysfunction. С Yes
+Conorio Population and Precaution Generic Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk Pimecrolimus Safety and efficacy in the elderly have not been established.
+Not indicated for use in Not studied in patients with renal dysfunction.
+Not studied in patients with hepatic dysfunction. С Unknown children <2 years of age.
+Tacrolimus No dosage adjustment is required in the elderly.
+Not studied in patients with renal Not studied in patients with hepatic С Yes Not indicated for use in children <2 years of age. dysfunction. dysfunction.